numpy/numpy/doc/neps/new-iterator-ufunc.rst

 This beats the straight NumPy operation, but isn't very good.
 Switching to the iterator version of numexpr, we get a big improvement over the straight Python function using the iterator.
-Note that in this is on a dual core machine.::
+Note that this is on a dual core machine.::

     In [29]: def composite_over_ne_it(im1, im2, out=None):